nreamaroon/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I’m a PhD student in the Department of Computational Medicine & Bioinformatics at the University of Michigan.
-I work on applications of artificial intelligence in medicine and health research at the [Biomedical & Clinical Informatics Lab](http://najarianlab.ccmb.med.umich.edu).
-Specifically, I’m doing research on label uncertainty from clinical ambiguity and transfer learning of deep neural networks for early detection of disease and outcome prediction in acute respiratory distress syndrome.
-My research also involves work with computer vision and image processing methods - including \[] and convolutional neural networks for object detection, tracking, and segmentation.

-I’m graduating in December 2020 and am currently searching for a full-time position as research scientist, data scientist, or machine learning engineer.
-Being able to do impactful work in the field of health and biomedical research would be a huge plus for me.

-Please feel free to get in touch.
+I’m a PhD student in the Department of Computational Medicine & Bioinformatics at the University of Michigan, where I'm fortunate to be advised by Professors [Kavan Najarian](https://medicine.umich.edu/dept/dcmb/kayvan-najarian-phd) and [Brian Athey](https://medicine.umich.edu/dept/dcmb/brian-d-athey-phd).
+My research focuses on learning using privileged information and transfer learning, with applications to early disease detection and continous health monitoring.
+I aim to develop theoretically-motivated, principled algorithms for clinical decision support systems.
+In addition, my interests include label uncertainty, neural networks, reinforcement learning, and applications of machine learning to healthcare.
+Outside of research, my other goals include positively impacting people's lives through mentorship and outreach.